 Tie-Front Crop

 Turn a long tee into a trendy tie-front top by cutting the front hem and tying the ends into a knot.
 It’s a quick way to refresh any old shirt.
+This knotting technique is one of the easiest cut long sleeve shirt ideas to try at home.

 Crochet-Inspired Weave

 Create a woven look by cutting thin strips and weaving them into each other.
 It mimics a crochet pattern and is perfect for those who love intricate designs.
+If you want to try the real thing, explore some unique gothic crochet patterns for your next project.

 Geometric Cutouts

 Get artsy with precise shapes like triangles and diamonds cut into the fabric.
 Use a ruler and fabric marker for clean lines—these shapes add a modern flair to any tee.
+These geometric techniques are also a great way to prep panels for modern t-shirt quilts.

 Cold Shoulder Cut